Churn Survey Questions & Template: Reducing Customer Churn

 - I’m having technical issues

-- Price is too high to justify
+- The price is too high to justify

-- Not sure how to use the data&tools
+- Not sure how to use the data tools

 - It was not effective, and I didn’t see the results I wanted